-If the whole amount of your Plan Account is distributed to you, or your beneficiary, within a single taxable year as a lump sum distribution it will be taxed as follows:
+If the whole amount of your Plan Account is distributed to you, or your beneficiary, within a single taxable year as a lump sum distribution due to a separation from service or plan termination it will be taxed as follows:

-Before January 1, 2018: Lump sum distributions on account of separation of employment or the termination of the Plan (except for those amounts that were contributed by the participant as after-tax contributions) will be treated as a long-term capital gains subject to a 20% tax.
-If the Plan uses a Puerto Rico Trust or a Puerto Rico resident fiduciary as paying agent and invests at least 10% of its assets (in the plan year of the distribution and the two prior plan years) in certain PR located property (as defined by the PR Code), the applicable tax rate is reduced to 10%.
-These lump sum distributions will be subject to a withholding tax of 10% or 20% depending on whether the above requirements are met.
+Lump sum distributions on account of separation of employment or the termination of the Plan (except for those amounts that were contributed by the participant as after-tax contributions) will be treated as ordinary income subject to a 20% tax.
+If the Plan uses a Puerto Rico trust or a Puerto Rico resident fiduciary as paying agent and invests as least 10% of its assets (in the plan year of the distribution and the two prior plan years) in certain PR located property (as defined by the PR-Code), the applicable tax rate is reduced to 10%.
+These two types of lump sum distributions will be subject to a withholding tax of 10% or 20% depending on whether the above-mentioned requirements for the lower tax rate are met.